Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models

 \subsection{Surrogate model comparisons}

-Figure \ref{fig:com_test_U} shows the relative RMSEs for all surrogate models for U, whereas Figure \ref{fig:com_test_V} shows the errors for V. As stated in the main text, the conclusions are the same for these state variables: KAE (TU) performs best for Øresund, LKAE (TU) performs best for Southern North Sea and Adriatic Sea.
-The main difference from figure \ref{fig:com_test_SE} is that the temporal unrolling does not destroy accuracy of KAE in Adriatic Sea case.
+Figure \ref{fig:com_test_U} shows the relative RMSEs for all surrogate models for $U$, and Figure \ref{fig:com_test_V} shows the errors for $V$.
+KAE (TU) still performs best for Øresund and Southern Noth Sea, whereas the PODLRt (TU) performs slighly worse than the KAE(TU) for Adriatic Sea in terms of RMSE and percentiles up to the 75th.